 In Louisiana, businesses must obtain the appropriate licenses and registrations to operate legally.
 While this isn’t an exhaustive list, some common licenses and registration requirements in Louisiana include:

 Business Licenses –The state of Louisiana doesn’t have a general business license; however, many cities require a business license to operate.

-State Sales Tax License – Businesses selling products and certain services will need to register for a Business Tax License with the Louisiana Department of Revenue.
+Business Tax License: Businesses selling products and certain services or will hire employees will need to register for a Business Tax License with the Louisiana Department of Revenue.
 More information about business licenses can be found on the geauxBIZ website.